parthivrmenon/aws_saa/09a_rds.md

 - 99.95% uptime
 - you get a read/write endpoint

+**Note:** Even with a Multi-AZ setup a database `engine-level upgrade` will simultaneously upgrade both active and standby databases and will thus incur a downtime.

 ## Single-AZ DB Instance (1 instance)
 - creates a single instance in a single AZ
 - 99.5% uptime